qarmazi-labs/Threeangular/README.md

 ## Features

-- Multiple instances (planned)
-- Scene Initialization
-- No need to modify the directive itself
-- Components (planned)
-- Injection at several stages (planned)

 ## Installation

 You should include all js files within the src dir, there is still no unified or minified version.